okgrow/react-apollo-helpers/README.md

   - automatically sets the prop name to the name of the mutation you are calling (use `name` as you would with a query to set a different name)
   - much less boilerplate than vanilla react-apollo for most mutations
   - still compatible with normal react-apollo syntax if you need/prefer it for certain mutations – just specify `props`.
 This will override defaults provided by this module. (see [react-apollo docs](http://dev.apollodata.com/react/) for usage)
-* compose graphql operations together with presentational components easily and intuitively (this feature will probably be removed in favor of [recompose](https://github.com/acdlite/recompose)), but the use pattern will be nearly the same.

 ## Basic Usage